LucisVivae/Australian-Fire-Calculator-excel/README.md

 7. See impact of private health v.
 Medicare levy surcharge
 8. Takes into account student loans, Medicare status etc
 9. Calculations show cashflow of expenses
-10. Accounts for the minimum 5% super drawdown post preservation age
+10. Accounts for a minimum average 5% super drawdown post preservation age
 11. See the spreadsheet for all of the options

 ## Instructions